All of these and other events are listed on the Sabo Center Events Calendar.

 South Africa’s First Democratic Election: Recollections from the Field

-This session will explore how the current role of the “helper” and “expert driven” community engagements can further divide communities and led to worsening health inequities as well as promote a culture of extremes as it constraints individual and collective agency.
+This session will explore how the current role of the “helper” and “expert driven” community engagements can further divide communities and led to worsening health inequities as well as promote a culture of extremes as it constrains individual and collective agency.

 Democracy Augsburg Teach-in: Public Achievement in Japan

 Speakers will talk about lessons from Japan, where they recently traveled to deliver workshops on public work and learned about the practices used by large numbers of students at Tokai University doing Public Achievement style education.
 The Japanese educators and students have developed a way of using community mapping to become civic innovators.